 Mark and Becci opted for a short Saturday afternoon jaunt on snowshoes up the little valley towards the base of the mountain.
 That trail had been ‘shoed before, so the going was relatively mild.
 Jon and Karen took advantage of a warm, cozy cabin and decided R&R was in order for the afternoon.
 There is something magical about cabins, especially in snowy woods; they have such an enchanted feel to them.
 I’m very tempted to get my own back home, especially now that you can even get a prefab cabin with a loft; what a dreamy prospect!

 On Sunday, we all strapped on snowshoes and took the side-hill trail over to George’s horse trail and down to pick up the Munn Creek Trail.
 I managed to twist my leg (somehow – go figure!) while breaking trail on the side-hill/horse trail and by the time we made it to the first willow meadow, I knew I wouldn’t make the first camp site another 3 km up the valley (plus 6 to come back to the cabins).
-Confident and keen, my guests decided to forge ahead while I gimped slowly and painfully back to the cabins.
-Leo and Molly stayed with the cripple . . .
+Confident and keen, my guests decided to forge ahead while I gimped slowly and painfully back to the ski lodging.
+At least I ws on my way back to somewhere nice and comfy, and Leo and Molly stayed with the cripple . . .

 Our guests, on the other hand, made good time and arrived back at the cabins only about an hour or so after I did.
 They were safe and sound and none the worse for wear – although two snowshoes didn’t hold up.
 Looks like it may be a design flaw – and they’re going back!